 Networks scanners are recon tools for finding vulnerabilities and are often seen as the first stage in an attack.
 While primarily an information gathering tool, the Fing network scanner actually allows us to connect directly to a wide range of devices by guessing the password.
 In an advanced attack, Fing can be used to rapidly obtain targeting information to guide powerful, Hydra password cracking attempts.

-Scanning a network with Fing can lead to many very interesting discoveries because often the people who set up the network do so in ways that don't make any sense.
+Scanning a network with Fing can lead to many exciting discoveries because often the people who set up the network do so in ways that don't make any sense.
 In some setups, the "Guest" Wi-Fi network can even show you a page with the password to the second "Secure" Wi-Fi network in plain text, just by navigating to the router's IP address.

-The important things that Fing accomplishes are:
+The essential things that Fing accomplishes are:

 - Mapping a network by discovering all devices connected to it.